 An immediate needs annuity may pay towards your care costs for life

-An annuity is an insurance product that provides a regular income for a set period of time – sometimes the rest of your life – in exchange for a lump sum.
-You might use some or all your pension to purchase an annuity.
+An immediate needs annuity is an insurance product that provides a regular income for a set period of time – sometimes the rest of your life – in exchange for a lump sum.
+You might use some or all your pension to purchase an immediate needs annuity.

 An immediate needs annuity is a specific type of annuity that pays towards your care costs for the rest of your life.